deshkaustubh/gdevBusSchedule/README.md

-# Bus Schedule App
+# 🚌 Bus Schedule App

-This folder contains the source code for the Bus Schedule app codelab.

-# Introduction
-The Bus Schedule app displays a list of bus stops and arrival times.
-Tapping a bus stop on the first screen will display a list of all arrival times for that particular stop.
+Welcome to the Bus Schedule App!
+This project demonstrates a simple Android application built with Kotlin, Jetpack Compose, and Room database.
+The app displays a list of bus stops and their arrival times.
+Tapping a bus stop shows all arrival times for that stop.

-The bus stops are stored in a Room database.
-Schedule items are represented by the `Schedule` class and queries on the data table are made by the `ScheduleDao` class.
-The app includes a view model to access the `ScheduleDao` and format data to be display in a list.

-# Pre-requisites
-* Experience with Kotlin syntax.
+---

+## 📋 Features
+- View a list of bus stops and their next arrival times
+- Tap a stop to see all scheduled arrivals
+- Data stored locally using Room database
-* Experience with Jetpack Compose.
+- Modern UI with Jetpack Compose

-* How to create and run a project in Android Studio.
+---

+## 🛠️ Prerequisites
+- Android Studio (latest stable version recommended)
+- Basic knowledge of:
+  - Kotlin syntax
+  - Jetpack Compose
-* Basic knowledge of SQL databases and performing basic queries.
+  - SQL databases and queries
+  - Running Android projects

+---

-# Getting Started
+## 🚀 Getting Started

-1. Install Android Studio, if you don't already have it.
-2. Download the sample.
+### 1. Clone or Download the Project
+- Clone this repository or download the ZIP file and extract it.

+### 2. Open in Android Studio
+- Launch Android Studio.
+- Select **File > Open** and choose the project folder.

-3. Import the sample into Android Studio.
+### 3. Build the Project
+- Let Gradle sync and download dependencies (this may take a few minutes).
+- If prompted, update any required SDKs or plugins.

-4. Build and run the sample.
+### 4. Run the App
+- Connect an Android device or start an emulator.
+- Click the **Run** button (green triangle) or use `Shift + F10`.

+---

+## 📂 Project Structure
+- `app/src/main/java/` - Kotlin source code
+- `app/src/main/res/` - Resources (layouts, strings, etc.)
+- `app/src/main/assets/` - Database assets (if any)
+- `app/src/main/AndroidManifest.xml` - App manifest

+---

+## 🏗️ How It Works
+- **Room Database** stores bus stop and schedule data.
+- **ScheduleDao** provides queries for accessing schedules.
+- **ViewModel** fetches and formats data for the UI.
+- **Jetpack Compose** builds the UI for listing stops and times.

+---

+## 🧑‍💻 Customization & Development
+- Modify the Room database or DAO to change data structure or queries.
+- Update Compose UI files for new features or design changes.
+- Add new screens or navigation as needed.

+---

+## ❓ Troubleshooting
+- If Gradle sync fails, try **File > Sync Project with Gradle Files**.
+- Ensure your Android SDK and build tools are up to date.
+- Clean and rebuild the project if you encounter build errors.

+---

+## 📜 License
+This project is licensed under the [Apache 2.0 License](LICENSE).

+---

+Enjoy exploring and learning with the Bus Schedule App!